Beaniidae

-Beaniidae is a small bryozoan family in the cheilostomatan suborder Flustrina and superfamily Buguloidea.
-Their zooids have a weak box-like shell of calcium carbonate as most Flustrina, and in this family typically arranged disjunctly, connected by small tubes, and often boat-shaped.
+Beaniidae is a family of bryozoans in the order Cheilostomatida.
+Their zooids have a weak box-like shell of calcium carbonate as do most species of the suborder Flustrina, and in this family are typically arranged disjunctly, connected by small tubes, and often boat-shaped.
 One species, Amphibiobeania epiphylla, is the only known amphibious bryozoan known as of 2008/09.

 Genera

-Three genera are unequivocally assigned to this family:
+The following genera are recognised in the family Beaniidae: